 Sure enough, though, once the car was about 100 yards past the house in the other direction, it swung in a slow U and started making it's way back.
 I walked out to the front of the house just as the car crept past the driveway, and there they were - Butch and Sundance - my dad doing his illicit driving and my son sitting illicitly in the always-verboten front seat next to him.

-I waved back, then returned to my mowing and let them have their outlaw moment - especially since their particular brand of outlaw had a markedly "I'm an excellent driver - very slow on the driveway" bent to it.
+I waved back, then returned to my mowing and let them have their outlaw moment - especially since their particular brand of outlaw had such an extraordinarily sweet bent to it.

 I think that's the last time my dad ever drove his car.